sseanik/Career-Fairs-Connect/README.md

 Career Fairs Connect is a web platform that allows universities to create an interactive online careers fair that connects employers who are advertising their graduate and internship roles with students.

-This application was collaborated in a CS9323 course with myself, [Max](https://github.com/Youps22), [Wanchen](https://github.com/WanchenZhao), [Arthur](https://github.com/af-af), [Thornton](https://github.com/ThorntonChan) and [Yulia](https://github.com/YuliaRodionov).
-Our tech stack primarily consists of React for frontend and Django for backend.
-I primarily contributed towards the Frontend component of this application, focusing on library integration (data tables, calendars, dynamic colourisation), design and responsiveness.

 ## [Live Demo](https://elastic-lichterman-7198a0.netlify.app/)

 ## [Backend Swagger](http://ec2-13-55-22-199.ap-southeast-2.compute.amazonaws.com/swagger/)